 - Loic Serra -A good cover with fingerstyle acoustic guitar accompaniment.

 - Marc Martel – A great version from his album Thunderbolt And Lightning.
 He also posted a very nice one-take piano performance on his Youtube channel.
 There’s also an interesting interview from The Bobby Bones Show in December 2019 where he discusses how he got into performing Queen songs and became a vocalist on the Bohemian Rhapsody movie, and performs a shortened version of Bohemian Rhapsody with a bit of Killer Queen thrown in (at 12:13 if you want to skip ahead).
-You can also watch him performing the song live on stage with The Renaissance Church Band in Summit, New Jersey on 21 October 2007, Queen Extravaganza at Montreux Casino on 4 September 2016, The Black Jacket Symphony at Saenger Theatre in Mobile, Alabama on 4 March 2017, and with friends for an impromptu outdoor performance on dueling pianos at DoubleTree Hotel, Reading, Pennsylvania in 2017.
+He’s also used the song to give people some tips on singing like Freddie.
+And you can watch him performing the song live on stage with The Renaissance Church Band in Summit, New Jersey on 21 October 2007, Queen Extravaganza at Montreux Casino on 4 September 2016, The Black Jacket Symphony at Saenger Theatre in Mobile, Alabama on 4 March 2017, and with friends for an impromptu outdoor performance on dueling pianos at DoubleTree Hotel, Reading, Pennsylvania in 2017.

 - Newton Faulkner – An acoustic version on his 2019 album Very Best Of… So Far.
 It had already been a popular part of his live shows, and it’s very impressive for just one person with a guitar.
 Examples can be heard from Secret Sessions (as part of their Queen Week), MTV Home, The Bob & Tom Show, SWR3 Studio X, SWR3 Late Night Lounge, London’s Roundhouse, V Festival on 15/16 August 2008, T In The Park, Balado, Scotland on 10 July 2010, G Live in Guildford on 12 April 2016 & Le Trianon, Paris on 7 March 2017.